Gorges of the Jogne

 The route continues through the ruins of the castle of Montsalvens, which now only has its keep and some ramparts.
 It is possible to enter the base of the keep and its three meter thick walls through a small entrance.

-The bridge on the gorges
+Bridge on the gorges

 After visiting this curiosity, we follow a small path that slopes down into the forest.
 The road crosses the Broc-Charmey road several times and it is necessary to be very attentive to road traffic at this time.
 We end up crossing the Jogne again on the road bridge from where we can see the Mont-Gibloux antenna and the Lac de la Gruyère formed by the Rossens dam to find the starting car park.